oddkiva/sara/doc/source/third_party_libraries.rst

 Third-Party Libraries
 =====================

-DO-CV uses the following third-party libraries:
+Sara uses the following third-party libraries:

 - `Qt 5`_ is a cross-platform application and UI framework with APIs for C++ programming.  `Qt 5`_ is licensed with `GNU Lesser General Public License